-The Mutation Analysis Program (MAP), funded by the Cystic Fibrosis Foundation and administered by The John Hopkins DNA Diagnostic Laboratory (JHGDDL), is a free and confidential genetic testing program for people with a strongly suspected or confirmed diagnosis of cystic fibrosis.
+The Mutation Analysis Program (MAP), funded by the Cystic Fibrosis Foundation and administered by The Johns Hopkins DNA Diagnostic Laboratory (JHGDDL), is a free and confidential genetic testing program for people with a strongly suspected or confirmed diagnosis of cystic fibrosis.
 The program provides genetic testing to people who have not yet been tested to determine their CF variants, or who have been tested previously but still have one or more unknown CF-causing variants.

 By knowing their CF variants, your patients can make informed decisions with you, their health care provider, about the most appropriate treatment options for them.